Contracts awarded to 5 for N Carolina Medicaid managed care

-North Carolina's health agency has awarded four conventional insurers and one physician partnership the contracts to treat most of the state's Medicaid patients.
+North Carolina's health agency on Monday awarded four conventional insurers and one physician partnership the contracts to treat most of the state's Medicaid patients through managed-care coverage.

-The state Department of Health and Human Services announced Monday the winning bidders that will care for 1.6 million Medicaid recipients starting late this year or early next year.
+The winning contract bidders selected by the state Department of Health and Human Services will care for 1.6 million Medicaid recipients starting late this year or early next year.
+The contracts are worth about $6 billion annually for up to five years, making them the largest procurement in the department's history.

-The awards mark the biggest step to date in shifting Medicaid from traditional fee-for-service coverage to those in which companies or medical networks get flat monthly amounts for each patient covered.
-The contracts' value is around $6 billion annually for up to five years.
+AmeriHealth Caritas, WellCare, UnitedHealth Care and Blue Cross and Blue Shield of North Carolina all were awarded statewide contracts.
+A group called Carolina Complete Health — composed of the North Carolina Medical Society, insurer Centene and the state Community Health Center Association — will receive a contract for two regions of the state.

-AmeriHealth Caritas, WellCare, UnitedHealth Care and Blue Cross and Blue Shield all were awarded statewide contracts, while a group called Carolina Complete Health will receive a contract for two regions of the state.
+The awards mark the biggest step to date in shifting Medicaid from traditional fee-for-service coverage to flat monthly allotments to the companies for each patient covered.
+The amounts have not been finalized.

 Digital Access For Only $0.99